 Joyce Zhu’s parents moved to America before she was born, but they made sure she grew up with Chinese traditions.
-Joyce shares how a traditional Asian snack recipe changed her life, helped her launch her business, Numa Foods, and how she celebrates Chinese New Year.
+Joyce shares how a traditional Asian snack recipe helped launch her business, Numa Foods.

-Joyce has much to be grateful for.
-2023 marks the fifth anniversary of the launch of Numa Foods, a company she co-founded with her mom, Jane.
+2024 marks the sixth anniversary of the launch of Numa Foods, a company Joyce Zhu co-founded with her mom, Jane.
 Numa Foods makes healthy treats inspired by traditional Chinese candy recipes.
 They named their company after the Chinese characters for daughter ‘Nu’ and mother ‘Ma’.

 Their entrepreneurial journey began in 2017, when Joyce, a management consultant who often traveled for work, had trouble satisfying her sweet tooth.
 Joyce was born with an autoimmune disease, and struggled to find snacks that helped her adhere to her diet while keeping sugar consumption low.
 When she expressed her frustration to her mom who was back home in New Jersey, Jane felt she could do something to help her daughter.

 Jane was born and raised in Shanghai, one of the world’s largest seaports and a major industrial and commercial center of China.
 She and Joyce’s father, Chaoying, moved to the US for further education.
 Their daughter, Joyce, was born in South Carolina and raised in New Jersey, where the couple eventually settled.

 “They are the classic immigrant story,” Joyce says.
 “They had a few dollars in their pockets and one suitcase to their name.”